 Of course, many others recognized the basic point that the distribution of outcomes mattered for choice in some holistic sense.
 Allais [1979; p.54] was quite clear about this, in a translation of his original 1952 article in French.
-In with RDU
+In psychology, Birnbaum, Coffey, Mellors and Weiss [1992] provide extensive cites to "configural-weight" models that have a close relationship to rank-dependent specifications.
+Similarly, it is easy to find citations to kindred work in psychology in the 1960's and 1970's by Lichtenstein, Coombs, Payne and Birnbaum inter alia.